-- Is the student despondent or mentally or physically disabled? - Is the student experiencing academic, personal, or financial problems? - Has the student disappeared before? - Does the student have a known drug and/or alcohol problem? - Has the student received any threats or warnings? - What was the student's lifestyle?
-Does the student have a criminal record? - Did the student leave a note? - Have similar incidents been reported within the area? (attempted abductions, suspicious persons) - Obtain locations of his or her residences, places frequented, and employment; - Obtain information about cars registered to or used by the student; - Continue to verify when, where, and by whom the missing student was last seen; - Interview individuals who may have had contact with the student prior to the disappearance;
+- Is the student despondent or mentally or physically disabled? - Is the student experiencing academic, personal, or financial problems? - Has the student disappeared before? - Does the student have a known drug and/or alcohol problem? - Is there any suspicion that the student may be at risk of Child Sexual Exploitation (CSE)? - Has the student received any threats or warnings? - What was the student's lifestyle?
+Does the student have a criminal record? - Did the student leave a note? - Have similar incidents been reported within the area? (attempted abductions, suspicious persons) - Obtain locations of his or her residences, places frequented, and employment; - Obtain information about cars registered to or used by the student;